cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/0ApplicationServerAttacks/Injection/2020-09-17-CyberAttack-Driver Manipulation.md

 ## Driver Manipulation

-Drivers
+### Drivers

-- Operating systems use drivers to interact with hardware devices or software components.
+- Operating systems use <font color=OrangeRed>drivers</font> to interact with hardware devices or software components.

 Example:

 - print a page using Microsoft Word,
-  - Word accesses the appropriate print driver via the Windows operating system.
+  - Word accesses the appropriate <font color=LightSlateBlue>print driver</font> via the Windows operating system.

-- access encrypted data on your system,
+- access encrypted data on the system,
-  - the operating system typically accesses a software driver to decrypt the data so that you can view it.
+  - the operating system typically accesses a <font color=LightSlateBlue>software driver</font> to decrypt the data so that you can view it.

+---

 ### Drivers manipulation

-- causes the driver(s) to be bypassed altogether or to do what it was programmed to do—just not with the values that it should be receiving.
+- causes the driver(s) to `be bypassed altogether` or `to do what it was programmed to do—just not with the values that it should be receiving`.

-- change the data with which the driver is working.
+- <font color=LightSlateBlue>change the data with which the driver is working</font>.

 Occasionally, an application needs to support an older driver.

-- Example:
+Example:

 - Windows 10 needed to be compatible with drivers used in Windows 8, but all the drivers weren’t compatible at first.

-- Shimming provides the solution that makes it appear that the older drivers are compatible.
+- <font color=OrangeRed>Shimming</font> provides the solution that makes it appear that the older drivers are compatible.

-A driver shim is additional code that can be run instead of the original driver. when a driver is no longer compatible.
+A <font color=OrangeRed>driver shim</font> is additional code that can be run instead of the original driver.

+when a driver is no longer compatible.
 They Developers can:
+- Shimming
+- Refactoring

+---

 ### Shimming